The entire book appears at this link with chapters added after appearing online:

 Tangipahoa Parish, Loosi-hosannah.

 early at 8 a.m.
-Joe is already there looking a bit ruffled,
+Joe already hangs there looking a bit ruffled,

 and dirt-caked, which is out-of-character.
 No doubt, he has spent

-The Super Sleuth is wearing a “Joe’s Garage” blue cap and
+Working class dapper, Super Sleuth wears a “Joe’s Garage” blue cap and

 trademark short-sleeved alligator logo blue shirt.
 He appears to